What does 20/20 vision mean?

 Adult Vision: Over 60 years of age

 As you reach your 60s and beyond, you should be prepare for normal vision changes such as cataracts.
 Be aware of warning signs of eye problems, such as a sudden onset of spots and floaters in your vision, sudden eye pain or redness, a loss of any part of your vision or double vision.
-A regular eye exam by an optometrist can help detect many problems early such as a retinal detachment, glaucoma or macular degeneration.
+A regular eye exam by an optometrist can help detect many problems early such as a retinal detachment, glaucoma or macula degeneration.

 RGP or hard contact lenses are more durable and provide sharper vision than soft lenses in some cases such as corneal irregularities or scars.
 However RGP lenses take longer to adjust to them than soft lenses.